Adenosine Deaminase Deficiency

 Signs & Symptoms

-- Recurrent, severe bacterial, viral, and fungal infections.
+Recurrent severe infections including bacterial, viral, and fungal pathogens

 History of Present Illness

-- Recurrent, severe bacterial, viral, and fungal infections starting in early infancy.
+Recurrent, severe bacterial, viral, and fungal infections including pneumonia and otitis media.

-- Lymphopenia-related symptoms such as skin rashes and opportunistic infections may be present.
+Progressive lymphopenia-related symptoms such as skin rashes and hepatosplenomegaly.

 Past Medical History

-- May have history of recurrent infections or hospitalizations if symptoms began earlier.
+May have history of recurrent infections since early infancy.

 Family History